We’re still preparing kids for a world that doesn’t exist.

 Obsolete: The Education Wake-Up Call

-AI is rewriting childhood.
-Schools are clinging to old systems.
+Schools cling to old systems.

 Quick.
 Powerful.
 Thought-provoking.